-If that’s the case, take solace in knowing that, in many schools, those factors are in the past.
-Today, eLearning reigns supreme.
+eLearning is here to stay.
+Dusty blackboards, smudged overhead projectors, and over-saturated photocopies sound like many people’s education experience.
+But take solace in knowing that, in many schools, those factors are in the past.

 For those who don’t know what it is, eLearning refers to learning that utilizes electronic means to create a more dynamic and instructive learning environment.
 This manifests through the use of interactive whiteboards, online classes, and so on.